Did Xenadrine Kill Baltimore Oriole Steve Bechler?

 Well, if I were to answer that question without the toxicology reports, I'd be as irresponsible as the media, who have been happy to sensationalize this story, and blame the entire incident on Xenadrine without a single shred of proof.
 Doubly ridiculous when you consider Mr. Bechler's health history.

-In my opinion, the combination of the hot, humid weather, the improper dieting techniques (Mr. Bechler was on a "liquid" diet apparently), the pre-exisiting medical condition coupled with the Xenadrine may have been what killed the unfortunate Mr. Bechler (it's funny how the media, so quick off the mark to jump on the anti-ephedra bandwagon, hasn't been nearly so dilligent in following up on the results of the toxicology report.
-The question still remains... did Xenadrine have anything to do with this unfortunate accident?).
+In my opinion, the combination of the hot, humid weather, the improper dieting techniques (Mr. Bechler was on a “liquid” diet apparently), the pre-existing medical condition coupled with the Xenadrine may have been what killed the unfortunate Mr. Bechler (it’s funny how the media, so quick off the mark to jump on the anti-ephedra bandwagon, hasn’t been nearly so diligent in following up on the results of the toxicology report.
+The question still remains… did Xenadrine have anything to do with this unfortunate accident?).

 This discussion cannot be complete however, without some blame being allocated to certain supplement companies.
-Many have seen the "All Natural" sales pitch come back to haunt them; people are simply not aware of the dangers inherent to all-natural products (many ephedra-based products have the ephedrine content drawn from the herbs Ma Huang, Sida Cordifolia, or Country Mallow, and are therefore sometimes advertised as "all natural").
+Many have seen the “All Natural” sales pitch come back to haunt them; people are simply not aware of the dangers inherent to all-natural products (many ephedra-based products have the ephedrine content drawn from the herbs Ma Huang, Sida cordifolia, or Country Mallow, and are therefore sometimes advertised as “all natural”).
 This leads to obvious problems for people who, under a false sense of security, ignore label warnings, exceed dosages, and take despite experiencing contraindicated symptoms.

 To sum up, this extremely unfortunate incident emphasizes what we already know about ephedra (whether or not a toxicology report links Xenadrine to Mr. Bechler's death)...